neveroffline/BusStops/README.md

 After you have this "BusStops" project imported, please Right Click it in the project tree and select Android Tools - Rename Application Package.
 Remember this new packagename as we will need it for the Google API Key setup.

-Now Grab your SH1 DEBUG fingerprint from WINDOW-PREFERENCES-ANDROID-BUILD and highlight/cut/copy this text.

 Now Setup a new Google API Project, name it w/e you want

 https://console.developers.google.com/project?authuser=0